Prélude à l'après-midi d'un faune

-Prélude à l'après-midi d'un faune (L. 86), known in English as Prelude to the Afternoon of a Faun, is a symphonic poem for orchestra by Claude Debussy, approximately 10 minutes in duration.
+Prélude à l'Après-midi d'un faune (L. 86), known in English as Prelude to the Afternoon of a Faun, is a symphonic poem for orchestra by Claude Debussy, approximately 10 minutes in duration.
 It was composed in 1894 and first performed in Paris on 22 December 1894, conducted by Gustave Doret.
 The flute solo was played by Georges Barrère.

 The composition was inspired by the poem L'après-midi d'un faune by Stéphane Mallarmé.
 It is one of Debussy's most famous works and is considered a turning point in the history of Western art music, as well as a masterpiece of Impressionist composition.
 Pierre Boulez considered the score to be the beginning of modern music, observing that "the flute of the faun brought new breath to the art of music."
+The work is dedicated to the composer Raymond Bonheur, son of the painter Auguste Bonheur.

 Debussy's work later provided the basis for the ballet Afternoon of a Faun choreographed by Vaslav Nijinsky and a later version by Jerome Robbins.

 Background

 About his composition Debussy wrote:The music of this prelude is a very free illustration of Mallarmé's beautiful poem.
 By no means does it claim to be a synthesis of it.
 Rather there is a succession of scenes through which pass the desires and dreams of the faun in the heat of the afternoon.
 Then, tired of pursuing the timorous flight of nymphs and naiads, he succumbs to intoxicating sleep, in which he can finally realize his dreams of possession in universal Nature.

 Paul Valéry reported that Mallarmé himself was unhappy with his poem being used as the basis for music:

 He believed that his own music was sufficient, and that even with the best intentions in the world, it was a veritable crime as far as poetry was concerned to juxtapose poetry and music, even if it were the finest music there is.

 However, after attending the premiere performance at Debussy's invitation, Mallarmé wrote to Debussy: "I have just come out of the concert, deeply moved.
 The marvel!
 Your illustration of the Afternoon of a Faun, which presents no dissonance with my text, but goes much further, really, into nostalgia and into light, with finesse, with sensuality, with richness.
-I press your hand admiringly, Debussy.
+I shake your hand admiringly, Debussy.
 Yours, Mallarmé."